ayust/alpha-guide/content/upgrading-ships/minmatar/breacher.md

 The `1MN Afterburner I` provides your ship with additional speed.
 This both makes it easier to catch enemy ships and also makes your ship harder to hit.

-The `Stasis Webifier I` helps your rockets apply their damage better, because it's easier to hit the slower targets.
+The `Stasis Webifier I` helps your rockets apply their damage better.
 (It also makes it easier to stay in range of the slower enemies.)

 The `Small Capacitor Booster I` can provide your ship with an instant injection of Capacitor.
 This module must be fueled by charges, which act as consumable batteries.
 Load it with